AlessandraColli/pacsColliColombo/README.md

 New features wrt CRAN: smooth regression for manifold and volumetric domains, also with areal data.
 Smooth fPCA over 2D, 2.5D and 3D domains, also with areal data.

+Image.FEM has been restored.
 Bugs in fPCA, boundary conditions and space-varying regression have been fixed.
 Issues of point location in 2.5D have been fixed.
 Areal data are still undergoing tests.

 Compiled in both Win RStudio and Ubuntu 18.04 using g++ compiler.
 If using a Linux machine, it is advisable to install rgl, plot3D and plot3Drgl before fdaPDE.